kwelch/eventbrite-sdk-javascript/docs/README.md

-# Eventbrite JavaScript SDK Documentation
+# Eventbrite v3 API JavaScript SDK Documentation

 This SDK interface closely mirors the [Eventbrite v3 REST API](https://www.eventbrite.com/developer/v3/) endpoints that it wraps.
 The SDK provides many conveniences for making requests and processing responses to make it easier to use in the JavaScript environment.